 Why do I have a Metallic Taste in my Mouth during Strenuous Exercise?

-Yesterday I had a nice run with a couple of friends of mine.
+Now that I’ve made my disclaimer, yesterday I had a nice run with a couple of friends of mine.
 Actually, calling it a nice run is somewhat misleading since the run was both completely horrible and awesome at the same time.
 I guess that averages out to nice right.

 My friends and I went out and ran the Badger Mountain trails in Richland, WA starting from Trailhead Park up to the top then down the Skyline Trail to the parking lot off of N. Dallas Road before turning around and doing it in reverse.